 With an operatic repertoire that spans more than 90 works, he has been the Principal Conductor in Kassel and Brunswick, Chief Conductor of the Flanders Opera of Antwerp and Ghent, Music Director of the Queens Symphony Orchestra and a member of the conducting staff of the Chicago Lyric Opera.
 From 2002/2007 Mr. Fagen was the Music Director of the Dortmund Philharmonic Orchestra and the Dortmund Opera.
 Under his leadership and following his successful concerts with the Dortmund Philharmonic at the Grosse Festspielhaus in Salzburg, he was invited to tour with the orchestra through Holland at the Concertgebouw in Amsterdam, Belgium at the Palais de Beaux-Arts in Brussels, and Austria (Salzburg) and China (Beijing and Shanghai).
 He conducted in that period, among others, new opera productions of Siegfried, Götterdämmerung, and two Ring Cycles.

 Mr. Fagen conducted a new production of Puccini’s Turandot at the Atlanta Opera with enormous success inaugurating the new Opera House, the Cobb Energy Performing Arts Center.
 Following that success, he has conducted the Israel Sym-phony Orchestra, Holland Sinfonia, Buenos Aires Philharmonic, Dortmunder Philharmoniker, Sicily and Rome’s Symphony Orchestras.
-In recent seasons, Mr. Fagen conducted in Atlanta Beethoven’s Fidelio, Akhnaten by Philip Glass, Wag-ner’s Der Fliegende Holländer, Mozart’s Die Zauberflöte, Le Nozze di Figaro, Don Giovanni and Die Entführung aus dem Serail, Donizetti’s Lucia di Lammermoor, Bizet’s Carmen, Rossini’s L’Italiana in Algeri, Gounod’s Faust and Roméo et Juliette, Puccini’s Tosca, Turandot, Madama Butterfly, La Bohème and Rossini’s Il Barbiere di Siviglia, and Wagner’s Das Rheingold.
-This season he conducts Das Rheingold for the company.
+In recent seasons, Mr. Fagen conducted in Atlanta Beethoven’s Fidelio, Akhnaten by Philip Glass, Wag-ner’s Der Fliegende Holländer, Mozart’s Die Zauberflöte, Le Nozze di Figaro, Don Giovanni and Die Entführung aus dem Serail, Donizetti’s Lucia di Lammermoor, Bizet’s Carmen, Rossini’s L’Italiana in Algeri, Gounod’s Faust and Roméo et Juliette, Puccini’s Tosca, Turandot, Madama Butterfly, La Bohème, Rossini’s Il Barbiere di Siviglia, and Wagner’s Das Rheingold.
+This season he conducts Die Walküre for the company.